10 tips to save money in 2023

 2. Can you cut out some things all together?

 Finding a lower price for a household item is great – but not paying at all is even better!
 Some people get by without bin liners by only disposing of dry goods in the kitchen bin, for example.
 Others use a washable cloth instead of kitchen roll.
 And vinegar can replace cleaning products.
-Lots of influencers have tips online, so try some you like the sound of.
+Lots of influencers have tips online, try looking on Tik Tok or Instagram for cleaning or money-saving tips.
 You may find you can cut out some weekly buys completely.

 3. Budget for gifts like you budget for bills